openlayers/openlayers/changelog/upgrade-notes.md

 #### `ol.interaction.Draw` changes

 * The `minPointsPerRing` config option has been renamed to `minPoints`.
 It is now also available for linestring drawing, not only for polygons.
 * The `ol.DrawEvent` and `ol.DrawEventType` types were renamed to `ol.interaction.DrawEvent` and `ol.interaction.DrawEventType`.
-This has an impact on your code only if your code is compiled together with ol3.
+This has an impact on your code only if your code is compiled together with OpenLayers.

 #### `ol.tilegrid` changes